Lagonda flamethrower: History

 After the evacuation of the BEF from Dunkirk when the invasion of the United Kingdom seemed imminent, the flamethrower was seen as a suitable defensive weapon.
 The Petroleum Warfare Department under Donald Banks was set up.
 Rather than use petrol, a thickened fuel was developed (by R P Fraser at London University) which could be handled safely by pumps.
 To test this a Commer lorry was modified by the Lagonda Car Company to carry a turret with a projector.

 A parallel development was the "Heavy Pump Unit" from AEC which used a six-wheeler heavy lorry.
 The Heavy Pump Unit had two projectors: the main one mounted in a turret capable of projecting up to 300 ft for anti-aircraft use, the other on a detachable carriage.
 The same AEC lorry chassis was used by the PWD and Lagonda for the "Heavy Cockatrice" while a smaller version on a Bedford QL chassis they gave the "Bedford Cockatrice".
 AEC used their heavy 4 wheel Matador lorry to produce a prototype of a similar vehicle named the "Basilisk".

 For assault rather than defence, it was seen that a tracked vehicle would be a better basis.
 A Universal Carrier was employed for a prototype.
-This led to interest from Canada who, with Lagonda's help, produced their own design of flamethrower which - capable of firing flame 40 yds - received the codename "Ronson".
+This led to interest from Canada.
+With Lagonda's help, Canadian forces produced a flamethrower design capable of firing flame 40 yards, which received the codename "Ronson".
 Lagonda also worked with Major Oke to produce a tank mounted flamethrower that used the tank's auxiliary fuel tank as a reservoir.
-Under the auspices of the Combined Operations, it would be used in action on the Dieppe Raid.
+The Combined Operations Headquarters used this flamethrower in action in the Dieppe Raid.

 With the Ronson handed over to the Canadians, Lagonda worked on their own flamethrower installation for the Universal Carrier.
-The resulting Wasp was produced in two Marks; the second capable of shooting over 100 yards.
+The resulting Wasp was produced in two versions; the second capable of shooting over 100 yards.

-For operations in the jungles of Burma a tank mounted flamethrower was a "desirable weapon".
-However the Churchill Crocodile was considered unsuitable because the fuel and propellant were in a wheeled trailer.
-An internal system with the projector in the turret - known as "Salamander" - was not satisfactory so Lagonda developed an external system codenamed "Adder" (if fitted to a Sherman tank) or "Cobra" (on the Churchill tank).
+For operations in the jungles of Burma, a tank mounted flamethrower was a "desirable weapon".
+The Churchill Crocodile was considered unsuitable for this purpose because the fuel and propellant were in a wheeled trailer, which had difficulty with jungle terrain.
+An internal system with the projector in the turret – known as "Salamander" – was not satisfactory so Lagonda developed an external system codenamed "Adder" (if fitted to a Sherman tank) or "Cobra" (on the Churchill tank).
 An 80-gallon armour-protected fuel tank was mounted at the rear of the tank and the supply routed along the exterior of the hull to a projector on the front near the co-driver who would control it.
 Propelled by an inert gas, Adder had a 100-yard range.